Barrhead's financial assistant Jennifer Mantay called it a "wow moment," although not in a good way.

 The decision was made to develop a return-to-work policy.

 Andrea was a tremendous resource, and Jennifer took all of her suggestions and ran with them.
 She took return-to-work workshops offered by the WCB.
 She asked for input from departments within the town to develop modified work duties for each position.
-She did her own research, networking with neighboring municipalities who already had return-to-work policies in place.
+She did her own research, networking with neighbouring municipalities who already had return-to-work policies in place.
 It was a lengthy process—nearly a year from start to finish—it was worth the effort.

 "This program has already been beneficial for our employees, and will ultimately have an impact on us, premium-wise.
 It really is a win-win situation."